• Content Library

 Chewed Gum

 Chewed Gum is a documentary feature film that blends a variety of elements from a personal and investigative story to follow the trajectory of survivor arcs.
-Alana notes that she wouldn’t be making the film if she hadn’t experienced it herself because it is something that is so personal and traumatic.
+Alana notes that she wouldn’t be making the film if she hadn’t experienced it herself because it is so personal and traumatic.

-Alana attended Brigham Young University (BYU) on a golf scholarship back in 2005.
-After she was raped at a party in her freshman year, Alana feared what would happen if she reported it.
+Alana began her freshman year at Brigham Young University (BYU) in 2005 on a golf scholarship.
+After she was raped at a party the first semester, Alana feared what would happen if she reported it.
 That’s because BYU has what’s called an Honor Code Office that disciplines students who violate its Mormon Honor Code.

 The Honor Code